kiendt07/tension/README.md

 * [ ] User can see the details of each products
 * [ ] A product comes with a number of size and colour

+* [ ] A product has multiple unit types that have different color, size and price

 ### Docs
 [RSpec][https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs]